awsdocs/amazon-dynamodb-developer-guide/doc_source/DAX.client.run-application-dotnet.md

 # \.NET and DAX<a name="DAX.client.run-application-dotnet"></a>

+Follow these steps to run the \.NET sample on your Amazon EC2 instance\.

 **Note**
-The following tutorial uses the \.NET Core SDK, and shows how you can run a program in your default Amazon VPC to access your DAX cluster\.
+This tutorial uses the \.NET Core SDK\.
+It shows how you can run a program in your default Amazon VPC to access your Amazon DynamoDB Accelerator \(DAX\) cluster\.
 If you prefer, you can use the AWS Toolkit for Visual Studio to write a \.NET application and deploy it into your VPC\.
-For more information, see [Creating and Deploying Elastic Beanstalk Applications in \.NET Using AWS Toolkit for Visual Studio](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create_deploy_NET.html) in the *AWS Elastic Beanstalk Developer Guide*\.
+For more information, see [Creating and Deploying Elastic Beanstalk Applications in \.NET Using AWS Toolkit for Visual Studio](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create_deploy_NET.html) in the *AWS Elastic Beanstalk Developer Guide*\.

-To run the \.NET sample on your Amazon EC2 instance, follow this proceedure:

 1. Go to [https://www\.microsoft\.com/net/download/linux](https://www.microsoft.com/net/download/linux) and download the latest \.NET Core SDK for Linux\.
-The downloaded file will be named as follows: `dotnet-sdk-N.N.N-linux-x64.tar.gz`
+The downloaded file is named as follows: `dotnet-sdk-N.N.N-linux-x64.tar.gz`

 1. Extract the \.NET Core files: